Life As a Conveyor Operator or Tender

 Related Job Titles

 There were about 28,100 jobs for Conveyor Operator or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Conveyor Operator or Tender.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+There will be an estimated 3,700 positions for Conveyor Operator or Tender per year.

 The states with the most job growth for Conveyor Operator or Tender are Idaho, Utah, and Colorado.
 Watch out if you plan on working in New Mexico, Maine, or Iowa.
 These states have the worst job growth for this type of profession.